Don’t Worry about Your Employer Retaliating

 California Gives Employees Who Get Retaliated Against The Right to Big Damages

 California statutes prohibit retaliation against employees for engaging in protected activities.
-Protected activities include seeking remedies for mistreatment based on membership in a protected group (e.g. discrimination based race or sex, marital status, disability, sexual orientation, etc.), for seeking remedies for sexual harassment, and — last but not least — for seeking compensation owed.
+Protected activities include seeking remedies for mistreatment based on membership in a protected group (e.g. discrimination based race or sex, marital status, disability, sexual orientation, etc.), for seeking remedies for sexual harassment, for reporting or complaining about illegal corporate activities (such as pollution or fraud) and — last but not least — for seeking compensation owed.

 You’re entitled to damages if the court finds your employer retaliated against you for filing a lawsuit — even if you lose the lawsuit.